LigaData/spark/docs/structured-streaming-programming-guide.md

 ### Streaming Deduplication
 You can deduplicate records in data streams using a unique identifier in the events.
 This is exactly same as deduplication on static using a unique identifier column.
 The query will store the necessary amount of data from previous records such that it can filter duplicate records.
 Similar to aggregations, you can use deduplication with or without watermarking.

-- *With watermark* - If there is an upper bound on how late a duplicate record may arrive, then you can define a watermark on an event time column and deduplicate using both the guid and the event time columns.
+- *With watermark* - If there is a upper bound on how late a duplicate record may arrive, then you can define a watermark on a event time column and deduplicate using both the guid and the event time columns.
 The query will use the watermark to remove old state data from past records that are not expected to get any duplicates any more.
 This bounds the amount of the state the query has to maintain.

 - *Without watermark* - Since there are no bounds on when a duplicate record may arrive, the query stores the data from all the past records as state.